colinyoung/kvdb/README.md

 `[KVDB setObject:forKey:]` raises an NSInvalidArgumentException if aKey is nil.

-Like it is done when working with instances of NSArray or NSDictionary use `NSNull` class whereever you want to use `-[KVDB setValue:forKey]` provide a given key with a null value.
+Like it is done when working with instances of NSArray or NSDictionary use `NSNull` class whereever you want `-[KVDB setValue:forKey]` to provide a given key with a null value:

-So use
+Use

 ```objective-c
 [[KVDB sharedDB] setValue:[NSNull null] forKey:@"fruit"];